lgp171188/launchpad/lib/lp/bugs/doc/externalbugtracker-debbugs.rst

     ['<20040309081430.98BF411EE67@tux>']

 However, it will only return IDs for comments which can actually be imported.
-Comments which have no useable date will not be imported.
+Comments which have no usable date will not be imported.

     >>> external_debbugs.debbugs_db._data_file = (
     ...     'debbugs-comment-with-no-date.txt')